Inference from gated first-passage times: S2. First-passage times from gated measurements: derivation of Eqs. (2-4) of the main text

-In our Letter, we derived our results assuming that the underlying process is modelled as a continuous-time Markov process.
+In the above derivation we assumed that the underlying spatial process is a continuous-time Markov process.
 However, this modelling assumption can be relaxed, and our results can be shown to be valid even when the underlying process is modelled as a renewal process.

 To see this, we use as a starting point the following renewal structure \citep{1}